joola/joola.sdk/README.md

 - `host` - the hostname or IP address of the joola.io server.
 Set to `127.0.0.1` or `localhost` if you're running on the same host as your joola.io server.
 - `token` - if using server-side authentication, then the token generated via [`joola.auth.generateToken`](https://github.com/joola/joola.io/wiki/lib%5Cauth%5Cindex%20(jsdoc)).
 - `APIToken` - the API Token to use when exchanging data with the server.

+## `joolaio.beacon`

+Used to store, retrieve, update and delete documents within a [collection](http://github.com/joola/joola.io/wiki/Collections).
+A valid document is any JSON valid document.

+### `joolaio.beacon.insert(collection, documents, [callback])`

+Insert a document or an array of documents into the provided `collection`.
+Upon completion, `callback(err, documents)` is called.

+- `collection` - the name of the collection to write the document into.
+- `documents` - A JSON object, or an array of JSON objects describing the information to store.
+- `callback(err, documents)` - called on completion with `err` containing any errors raised or null. `documents` contain an array of JSON objects, one for every sent document, however they now contain additional flags relating to the save process.

+#### Collection processing

+#### Document processing